quakelive-server-standards/quakelive-server-standards/README.md

-# Docker based Quake Live Server Framework
+# Docker-based Quake Live Server Framework

-A Docker-based Quake Live decicated server framework with preinstalled Minqlx and full configurability.
-You can take these files as a base for your own Quake Live servers.
+A Docker-based Quake Live server framework with preinstalled Minqlx and full configurability.
+You can use these files as a base for your own Quake Live servers.
 This respository will be constantly updated with popular server configurations variables, recommendable workshop maps, factories and minqlx plugins.
-It aims to colect and provide sensible standards.
+It aims to collect and provide sensible standards.

 ## Overview